Contrast-Security-OSS/docs/content/user/apps/TrackLibraries.md

 * Number of Classes
 * Number of Used Classes

-You can access more details on your libraries by going to the [Contrast API documentation](https://api.contrastsecurity.com/#) **> Library > Libraries section**, or using the command line.
+For users looking to craft custom software composition analysis reports about their applications, the library export feature might not provide sufficient information; however, Contrast offers a rich Libraries API for accessing Contrast library data.
+Reference the [Contrast RESTful API documentation](https://api.contrastsecurity.com/#) **> Library > Libraries section** for instructions on using the Libraries API.
+You may also explore additional details on your libraries using a manual method.

-> **Example:** To find related application names and export the data to a CSV, use a cURL request to the API:
+> **Example:** This cURL request retrieves a list of libraries in which each library includes a list of applications that use the library.
+The jq tool formats the data as CSV for use in a custom report.
 ```
 $ curl -H "Authorization: $(echo -n $username:$servicekey
-base64)" -H "API-Key: $apikey" https://app.contrastsecurity.com/Contrast/api/ng/4e55d28e-55e9-4b23-816b-cb4737733a47/libraries/filter?expand=apps
+base64)" -H "API-Key: $apikey" https://app.contrastsecurity.com/Contrast/api/ng/$org_id/libraries/filter?expand=apps
 jq -r '.libraries[]
 {name: .file_name, app_name: .apps[].name}
 [.name, .app_name]
 @csv'
 ```

-For more information, read [about the Contrast API](tools-api.html#api-about).
+For more information, read [About the Contrast API](tools-api.html#api-about).